Hong Kong during World War I: Hong Kong as a port

 Hong Kong served as a major port in East Asia during the war.
 From early July 1914, the China Station were ordered to concentrate in Hong Kong.
 As a result, at the outbreak of the war, the pre-dreadnought HMS Triumph, one British armoured cruiser, one French armoured cruiser and two light cruisers were in Victoria Harbour.
 While at port, HMS Triumph borrowed soldiers from one of the local garrison battalions to serve on board.
-On August 12, 1914, nervous gunners of the eastern batteries of Hong Kong Island fired on the Japanese freighter Shikoku Maru (四国丸), killing one sailor.
+On 12 August, 1914, nervous gunners of the eastern batteries of Hong Kong Island fired on the Japanese freighter Shikoku Maru (四国丸), killing one sailor.
 As the war went on, Hong Kong continued to resupply warships for Britain and her allies during the war and Allied intervention in the Russian Civil War.
 The Chinese Labour Corps were also shipped from Hong Kong to Europe and Mesopotamia.

 Threats

 The most significant external threat to the port city was the German East Asia Squadron, and at the outbreak of war, the garrison was extremely nervous to learn that major units of the Squadron were not in Tsingtao.
-However, on 23 August, 1914, Japan entered the war on the side of the Entente.
+However, on 23 August 1914, Japan entered the war on the side of the Entente.
 As the Japanese navy could easily dominate the East Asian waters, worries over a German attack on the colony lessened.
 In November, an Anglo-Japanese force, including HMS Triumph which had departed from Hong Kong, captured Kiautschou.
 In December, the main body of the East Asia Squadron was destroyed in the Battle of the Falkland Islands.
 By then, all concerns of a German attack had all but disappeared.

 Though China would eventually join the Entente in 1917, the uncertainty of the Chinese position during the early stages of the war and the volatile situation in the nation throughout the duration of the war became a concern.
-In the neighboring province of Guangdong, various warlords and Sun Yat-sen were struggling for power.
+In the neighbouring province of Kwangtung, various warlords and Sun Yat-sen were struggling for power.
 The various factions, all sharing the ideals of Chinese nationalism, along with the unstable regime were deemed as "anti-British" by the colonial government, and some in the British Army began to plan for a possible Chinese invasion.
 Although by the end of 1914, the Cantonese regime found itself divided over internal politics, and was no longer deemed a serious threat, the possibility of a Chinese invasion was not discounted until the later stages of the war.
 As a result, a temporary trench, supported by 10 machinegun posts, was established in Kowloon.

-Kelly also reported that the local Indian Police, the Indian Watchmen and the Indian residents had "very strong anti-British feeling" and "a real danger," perhaps influenced by the news of the concurrent Indian independence movement and Hindu–German Conspiracy.
+Kelly also reported that the local Indian Police, the Indian Watchmen and the Indian residents had "very strong anti-British feeling" and "a real danger", perhaps influenced by the news of the concurrent Indian independence movement and Hindu–German Conspiracy.
 However, while Indians in Singapore mutinied in 1915, Indians in Hong Kong remained peaceful during the war.